willisman31/Local-Transfer/README.md

 ## Usage

-Run app.js with node from PowerShell terminal.
+By default, you must create a new directory called "received" in the same location as app.js; you can also changed the file upload target location.
+Run app.js with node from PowerShell terminal ```node app.js```.

 ### How to Change where Files are Uploaded